timpandrews/beats_docs/docs/tasks/deploy.md

-# Publish to Production
+# Deploy / Publish to Production
-## Digital Ocean Droplet with Ubuntu 22.04 running nginx, gunicorn, and postgreSQL
+## Deploy to Digital Ocean Droplet with Ubuntu 22.04 running nginx, gunicorn, and postgreSQL

 - Complete full Testing on local machine (fix any issues discovered in testing before next step)
 ```bash